Reimagining Little Red Riding Hood - A New Twist on an Old Tale

 Marrok is a Clan of the Black Moon werewolf.
 When he meets and falls in love with Oriana, he knows action must be taken to stave off his lust for her blood and magic.
 But witches are the warm sun to werewolves’ cold moon.
 Is it possible for them to share the same sky?
 Or will Marrok betray Oriana—his bloodlust stronger than his love?

 Will one side devour the other, or will they find a way to peacefully coexist?

 Welcome to Earth Rift, where the moon is black, and the sun is crimson.

-Howls slashed across the beleaguered city like claws cleaving a witch’s chest open to devour the heart within.
-The incessant sound shattered glass windows of buildings.
-Jagged shards fell like deadly rain, cutting, slicing, and adding to the pools of blood already soaking the urbanscape.
+Howls slashed across the beleaguered city like deadly claws.
+The incessant sound shattered windows.
+Jagged glass shards fell like deadly rain, cutting and adding to the pools of blood that already soaked the ground.

-Oriana lifted her face to the starless night sky, sweat rolling from her brow into unblinking, dark-brown eyes.
-“Wild Moor will be our final stand,” her mother had told her.
-“If we allow them to take that border city, if they reach Irongarde, the beasts may overrun us.
-You cannot allow that to happen, Crimson Hunter.”
+Oriana lifted her face to the starless night sky, sweat rolling from her brow into dark-brown, unblinking eyes.
+The orders of her mother, Matriarch Kalinda, reverberated in her mind.
+“Wild Moor will be our final stand.
+You cannot allow the beasts to claim that border city, Crimson Hunter.”